YKolokoltsev/KoboAdminTools/README.md

 - `dump-store.sh`

 This script automates creation of the complete 100% self-consistent Kobo Server backup on the running server.
-The core idea of this script is to stop the Kobo front-end services (“nginx”, "kobocat" "kpi" "enketo_express" "rabbit") in the correct order to protect databases from any client access during the backup.
+The core idea of this script is to stop the Kobo front-end services (`nginx`, `kobocat`, `kpi`, `enketo_express`, `rabbit`) in the correct order to protect databases from any client access during the backup.

 - `stop-frontend.sh`